LouisFitdevoie/interBar-backend/README.md

 If you want to access to the API from another device, you can use the IP address of your computer instead of `localhost`.

 If you set the API_PORT to another value than 8000, you have to replace 8000 by the value that you set.

+## Documentation

+The documentation of the API is available by clicking on [this link](https://documenter.getpostman.com/view/17887505/2s8Z73xAqM).